The 6 Crucial Mistakes Most Wedding Venue Websites Make

 What does your website do for me?
 Why should I be there?
 If you don’t straightforwardly answer these questions from the get-go, people will bounce off your site faster than they can say “chia pet.”
 The home page is your best opportunity to establish what’s so great about this venue – and it needs to make an impression fast!

-The first thing people see when viewing your website are those big ol’ thumbnails.
+The first thing people see when viewing your website are those big ol’ thumbnails or photos.
 Make sure that each one tells a story or highlights something unique about this place; in other words, be descriptive as possible without getting too wordy.

 Besides, if you don’t have your pricing upfront, do you want to deal with those tire kickers?
 I’m thinking no!

-It’s essential to think about your customer and what they need.
+It’s essential to think about your engaged couples and what they need.
 They want an excellent, clean site that gives them all the information they’re looking for – preferably without having to contact you first!

 Including contact information on the website is not just helpful for customers: it can be invaluable in case of an emergency or any questions.

-The first thing people see when accessing your website are those big ol’ thumbnails.
-Make sure that each one tells a story or highlights something unique about this place; in other words, be descriptive as possible without getting too wordy.
-Your job is to sell people on booking their wedding at your venue and convince them why they should host the most important day of their life there.
+Your venue website’s job is to sell engaged couples on booking their wedding at your venue and convince them why they should host the most important day of their life there.